Nischall01/CandleUp/README.md

 - Optional anniversary tracking
 - Set reminders for upcoming events
 - Organize notes for each person or event
-- Light, Dark, and Custom themes
-- 12/24 hour time format support
-- Runs in the background

 ## Installation
 1. Clone the repository: